CFAR - Center For AIDS Research

 The Providence/Boston Center for AIDS Research (CFAR) is one of 19 NIH-funded centers that provide administrative and research support for initiating, enhancing and innovating in HIV/AIDS research.
 Faculty at the Center for Statistical Sciences lead and participate in the Biostatistics Core, which is jointly operated with faculty from Boston University School of Public Health.
 Expertise of the core faculty includes, among other areas, analysis of observational data, study of social and sexual networks, modeling of disease dynamics, combining and integrating data from multiple sources, analysis of genomic and molecular-level data (e.g. to understand treatment resistance), and design and analysis of intervention trials and screening studies.
 The core organizes 1-2 research workshops per year on timely topics at the intersection of HIV and biostatistics.
 The core also provides advice on construction and management of new databases.

 Advance Clinical and Translational Research (Advance-CTR) is an NIH funded partnership between Brown University, The University of Rhode Island, Care New England, Lifespan, the Providence VA Medical Center, and the Rhode Island Quality Institute that serves as a central hub to support and educate clinical and translational researchers in Rhode Island by providing funding, research resources and services, and professional development opportunities particularly to young researchers.
-Prof. Schmid heads the Clinical Research Design, Epidemiology and Biostatistics Service Core that provides consultative services for study design, data analysis, data management, results interpretation and report and manuscript assistance.
+Prof. Schmid heads the Biostatistics, Epidemiology and Research Design (BERD) Service Core that provides consultative services for study design, data analysis, data management, results interpretation and report and manuscript assistance of both quantitative and qualitative data.
+Core members also give seminars and workshops about statistical methods and computational tools and support pilot and mentored research projects funded by Advance-CTR.

 ARCH - Alcohol Research Center on HIV

 The Alcohol Research Center on HIV (ARCH) is a multidisciplinary center grant focused on reducing the impact of alcohol on the breadth and depth of the HIV epidemic.
-Funded by NIAAA in September of 2010, the ARCH comprises 3 major research components in addition to an Administrative Core, Pilot Projects Component, Education/Dissemination Component, Virology Core, and Biostatistics Core.
+Funded by NIAAA since September of 2010, the ARCH comprises 3 major research components in addition to an Administrative Core and Research Methods Core.
 Researchers across the School of Public Health, the Alpert Medical School, multiple public health research centers, and Brown’s affiliated hospitals collaborate on this project.

 COBRE - Center for Nervous System Function

 The COBRE Center for Central Nervous System Function is a part of the Carney Institute for Brain Science.
 The COBRE center focuses on studies of brain processes underlying purposeful human behavior, attention, decision making and action.
 The Center has two research cores.
 The Behavior and Neuroimaging Core provides expertise in the acquisition and processing of data.
 The Design and Analysis Core provides guidance and support in experimental design and data analysis, and leads methodology development for studying the brain functions.
-The CSS faculty are affiliated with the COBRE both through the Design and Analysis Core (Wu, Crawford) and as Project Leader (Eloyan).
-Their research includes methods for fMRI data, EEG data and human behavior data.
+The CSS faculty are affiliated with the COBRE both through the Design and Analysis Core (Wu, Crawford, Eloyan) and as Project Leader (Lee, DeVito).
+Their research includes methods for functional and effective connectivity in fMRI data, high-dimensional statistical inference, gene set and network analysis, with applications to neuroscience, computational biology, genomics, and Alzheimer’s disease research.

 COBRE CBHD - COBRE Center for Computational Biology of Human Disease

 The COBRE center builds a collaborative community of clinical/preclinical researchers and computational methodologists to study the cause and potential treatment of human diseases.
-CSS faculty are involved in both the Computational Biology Core (Wu as co-director of the core) and as specific Project Leader (Crawford).
+CSS faculty are involved in both the Computational Biology Core (Wu as co-director of the core) and as specific Project Leaders (Crawford, graduated former Project Leader; DeVito, current Project Leader).
 The Computational Biology Core supports both the Project Leaders directly funded by the COBRE and the Brown Biomed community (including affiliated hospitals) in computational issues related to omics data in human disease research.
 The Computational Biology Core organizes training workshops for omics data management and analysis.